Beansite-Dev/.github/profile/README.md

 ### Beansite 98
 > [!CAUTION]
-> This version is extremely messy and the code is depricated.
+> This version is extremely buggy and the code is depricated.
 It won't recieve updats nor will it be a pleasant experience

 > The first attempt at porting beansite to react/vite<br>
 > Lifespan: December 2023 => January 2024<br>